 This study aims to investigate the impact of Taiwanese corporate political relations on the quality of analysts' forecast information.
-In recent years, news of Taiwanese politicians serving as directors or operators of listed OTC companies has been heard, and there are many foreign literatures discussing the impact of political connections on company value, audit quality and information transparency.
+In recent years, there are many foreign literatures discussing the impact of political connections on company value, audit quality and information transparency.
 Faccio (2006) shows that Companies with political connections account for 8% of the global stock market capitalization, which shows that companies with political connections generally exist in the capital market.
-In the past literature on political connections, it was found that the economic system in East Asia is a relationship-based system (Rajan and Zingales , 1998; 2006; Bliss and Gul, 2012), Taiwan and these countries are all members of East Asian economies, but compared with other conservative and closed countries in East Asian economies, Taiwan is more inclined to democratic political countries.
+In the past literature on political connections, it was found that the economic system in East Asia is a relationship- based system (Rajan and Zingales, 1998; 2006; Bliss and Gul, 2012).
+Taiwan and these countries are all members of East Asian economies, but compared with other conservative and closed countries in East Asian economies, Taiwan is more inclined to democratic political countries.
 In this way, this study will use Taiwan's unique environment to understand whether the influence of corporate political relations still exists in an economic system with an open democratic electoral system but a traditional relationship-based business model.